KhothatsoS/requirement-analysis/README.md

   Using techniques like interviews, workshops, questionnaires, and observation to uncover detailed and hidden requirements.

 * **Requirement Documentation**
-  Recording all gathered requirements in a structured format such as Software Requirements Specifications (SRS), ensuring clarity and traceability.
+  Recording all gathered requirements in a structured format, such as Software Requirements Specifications (SRS), ensuring clarity and traceability.

 * **Requirement Analysis and Modeling**
   Studying and refining requirements to resolve conflicts, check feasibility, and represent them visually using models like diagrams or flowcharts.